Skip to main content

 Air Travel Organisers' Licence (ATOL)

-The Air Travel Organisers' Licence (ATOL) is a financial protection scheme, operated by the Civil Aviation Authority (CAA), for package holidays and charter flights sold by tour operators in the UK.
+The Air Travel Organisers' Licence (ATOL) is a financial protection scheme, run by the Civil Aviation Authority (CAA).
+It is for package holidays and charter flights sold by tour operators in the UK.

 Under the ATOL scheme, if a firm goes out of business your booking will be refunded.
 If it happens when you are abroad you will be able to finish your holiday and fly home.